-If you have ever heard of any discussions related to finance, then you may have come across the term ‘assets.
+If you have ever heard of any discussions related to finance, then you may have come across the term ’assets’.
 Although many of us are familiar with the term, do we really know what it means?
-So, what are assets?
-Whether you're new to investing or just curious about financial terms, understanding assets is important.
+What are assets?
+And what are some assets examples?
+Whether you’re new to investing or just curious about financial terms, understanding assets is important.
 In simple terms, an asset is anything valuable that is owned by you.
-They play an important role in your financial health and wealth-building strategy.
-Let’s take a closer look at what assets are, the different types of assets, and some examples to make it easy for you to understand.
-At the end of this article, you'll have a clear picture of how assets can work for you.
+They play an important role in your financial health and potential wealth-building strategy.
+Let’s take a closer look at what assets are, the different types of assets, and some assets examples to make it easy for you to understand.
+At the end of this article, you’ll have a clear picture of how assets can work for you.

 - What is an asset?